K9BFF/ti-84-programs/README.md

 7. Click "Send to Device"

-Once the transfer is complete, you can use the programs by clicking on [prgm] and selecting the program of your choosing.
+Once the transfer is complete, you can use the programs by pressing [prgm] and selecting the program of your choosing.